CurryChen77/CurryChen77.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year doctoral student from the School of Vehicle and Mobility at Tsinghua University, under the guidance of Prof. Sifa Zheng.
+I am a first-year doctoral student from the School of Vehicle and Mobility at Tsinghua University, under the guidance of [Prof. Sifa Zheng](http://www.svm.tsinghua.edu.cn/essay/80/1835.html).
 Prior to this, I graduated from NUAA (Nanjing University of Aeronautics and Astronautics) with a bachelor’s degree.

 My current research interests primarily revolve around learning-based autonomous driving planning and adversarial evaluation.
 Previously, I have also been involved in projects related to multi-modality perception.
 My ultimate goal is to leverage AI to empower autonomous driving, enabling the creation of safer and more reliable self-driving systems

 # 🔥 News
-- *2023.03*: &nbsp;🎉🎉 My first academic paper has been officially accepted by the [Knowledge-Based Systems](https://www.sciencedirect.com/journal/knowledge-based-systems) marking the official start of my academic career!
+- *2023.03*: &nbsp;🎉🎉 My first academic paper has been officially accepted by the [Knowledge-Based Systems](https://www.sciencedirect.com/journal/knowledge-based-systems), marking the official start of my academic career!

 # 📝 Publications